 Now go north to the lounge.
 You’ll see that we still get the message about the bee flying around.
 Woops!
 That bee is only in the kitchen.
 We’ll need to update the timer script so that it only prints the message if the player is in the kitchen.

 You’ve already seen how to do this - an “if” command can check “player is in room”.
 So add a check to the “bee timer” script - if the player is in the kitchen, print the message.
 If not, then do nothing.

-In this section, we’ll look at running a script after each turn in the game - turn scripts.
-We’ll store the number of turns a player has taken in an attribute called “turns” on the player object
+In this section, we’ll look at running a script after each turn in the game - a turn script.
+We’ll store the number of turns a player has taken in an attribute called “turns” on the player object.

-We already did the hard work in the last section.
-Go to the Stripts tab of the “game” object, where we set the player score as a status attribute.
+For the web version, go to the Stripts tab of the “game” object, where we set the player score as a status attribute.
 Now we need to add a new attribute to the player called turn, and a new entry in the dictionary for that attribute.
 It’ll look like this:

 You can optionally specify a name for your turn script.
 You can use this if you want to be able to switch your turn script on and off using script commands, in a similar way to how we switched a timer on and off in the previous section.
 You can leave the name blank for this turn script, as this will always be running.

 Make sure the “Enabled when the game begins” box is ticked.